candrholdings/reactnative-crypto-demo/README.md

 ## Objectives

 We are going to add a simple method in Swift.
 This method will translate English into Hawaiian asynchronously.
-And we will consumes the function in JavaScript.
+The method will be consumed in JavaScript.

 ## Steps to achieve